SarahBednarsh/dotNet5782_9845_9065/README.md

 3. Break BL constructor down to funcs
 4. Remove methods from Location
 5. Empty input - how to handle
 6. Delete unnecessary funcs from ibl
+7. Also change sexagesimal - delete funcs, etc.